Physical And Chemical Changes Quiz

 Explanation

-Burning a piece of paper is classified as a chemical change because it involves a chemical reaction.
-During the burning process, the paper undergoes a chemical reaction with oxygen in the air, resulting in the formation of new substances such as ash, smoke, and gases.
-The original composition of the paper is permanently altered, making it a chemical change rather than a physical change where only the physical properties of the substance would be affected.
+Burning a piece of paper is a chemical change because it involves a combustion reaction.
+The heat causes the paper to react with oxygen, resulting in the formation of new substances like ash, smoke, and gases.
+This process alters the chemical composition of the paper, making it a chemical change.

 Rate this question: